mxdh/Forum-Master-Discuz-/README.md

 ## Improvements
 - **Added some settings**
+- **Strengthen the support for 卡饭论坛(automatic check-in, etc.)**
+- **Support each website to choose different display mode(In the original script, all websites share one setting)**
+- Removed the homepage and group buttons(Original project [homepage](https://greasyfork.org/zh-CN/scripts/400250-forum-master-discuz), [group](https://t.me/joinchat/Bc2EjlPZ0aOwiA-Gn73xKA), about Questions about this project can be feedback on [GreasyFork](https://greasyfork.org/zh-CN/scripts/400489-forum-master-discuz/feedback)、[GitHub](https://github.com/mxdh/Forum-Master-Discuz-/issues)、[卡饭论坛](https://bbs.kafan.cn/thread-2178786-1-1.html))
+- Support to display online status without login (normal mode)
 - Automatic refresh after switching modes
-- Daily check-in refers to completing site tasks with one click, but Kafan Forum has closed site tasks.
-This script replaces daily check-in with automatic check-in in 卡饭论坛
+- Some minor changes to improve the user experience
 - Some optimizations
-- Removed the homepage and group buttons(Original project [homepage](https://greasyfork.org/zh-CN/scripts/400250-forum-master-discuz), [group](https://t.me/joinchat/Bc2EjlPZ0aOwiA-Gn73xKA), about Questions about this project can be feedback on [GreasyFork](https://greasyfork.org/zh-CN/scripts/400489-forum-master-discuz/feedback)、[GitHub](https://github.com/mxdh/Forum-Master-Discuz-/issues)、[卡饭论坛](https://bbs.kafan.cn/thread-2178786-1-1.html))
-- **Support each website to choose different display mode(In the original script, all websites share one setting)**
-- Some minor changes to improve the user experience

 ## Supplementary explanation
 - Forum Master does not take effect on the **Forum Homepage** and **Post List** pages, you need to open the post to take effect